ankitpriyarup/care-wheel/README.md

 - Generalize bunch of redundant, duplicate code
 - Improve natural language skills and simmilarity matching method
 - Add more non-health parameters currently only location based (latitude & longitude are there)
-- Timer value graph in user profile is hardcoded for now LOL XD, make it render real time through database
 - Add login & registeration frontend support, make full-blown website
 - Upgrade supervisor role, supervisor's should have custom profile page with comments and ratings support
 - Create caretaker review system more robust by adding parameter for the person who posted review, checking constraints to avoid multiple review by someone to certain profile